ujuniordev/world-cup-quiz-pp2/README.md

  - **F4 Start/Restart/Play again button (using US4)**
 When pressing the button Start/Restart/Play again the user is redirected to the beginning of the game and can play again.

+### Features to be implemented

+- Create a bigger poll of questions that can be always randomly displayed for the user
+- Improve the end game scoring text to display CONGRATS or TOO BAD, depending on the final score of the user
+- Make it possible for the user to share his score on social networks
+- Allow the user to save his progress

 ## Design

 The following design choices were made: clean and simple fonts & color palettes, but since the main goal of this page is to be playful, a background image was included with the World Cup cup & the use of Bootstrap was included to add colors to the buttons.